 Q: When and where is KentuckyWired starting?

 A: Construction started in 2015 in Eastern Kentucky because improved broadband service is one of the priorities of the SOAR, Shaping Our Appalachian Region, initiative.
 It is aimed at diversifying and improving the economy in Eastern Kentucky.
-The schedule calls for finishing the network in Eastern Kentucky and the segments along I-75 by Fall 2018; then, concurrent construction will begin in other parts of the state with full completion of the network by Winter 2020.
+The schedule calls for finishing the network in Eastern Kentucky and the segments along I-75 by Summer 2020; then, concurrent construction will begin in other parts of the state with full completion of the network by Winter 2020.

 Q: Is Morehead included in the Eastern Kentucky build out?
 When do you estimate the network will reach Western Kentucky?